jrdegbe/thamesthrive-api/docs/installation/docker-compose/commercial.md

 !!!
 Warning

-    Tracardi, to operate with its full range of features, requires the presence of specific crontab jobs.
+    ThamesThrive, to operate with its full range of features, requires the presence of specific crontab jobs.
     It's important to note that when using Docker Compose, these crontab jobs are not automatically included as part of the setup.
-Therefore, to ensure that Tracardi functions as intended, it is essential to perform an additional crontab installation.
+Therefore, to ensure that ThamesThrive functions as intended, it is essential to perform an additional crontab installation.

 ## Upgrading docker compose